Speculation: Government responses and regulation

 The economic disadvantages of speculation have resulted in a number of attempts over the years to introduce regulations and restrictions to try to limit or reduce the impact of speculators.
-States often enact such financial regulation in response to a crisis.
-Note for example the Bubble Act 1720, which the British government passed at the height of the South Sea Bubble to try to stop speculation in such schemes.
-It remained in place for over a hundred years until repealed in 1825.
-The Glass–Steagall Act passed in 1933 during the Great Depression in the United States provides another example; most of the Glass-Steagall provisions were repealed during the 1980s and 1990s.
+States often enact such financial regulations in response to a crisis and they remain in place for some time: for example the British government passed the Bubble Act 1720 at the height of the South Sea Bubble to try to stop speculation in such schemes.
+The act remained in place for over a hundred years until it was repealed in 1825.
+The Glass–Steagall Act, passed in 1933 during the Great Depression in the United States, provides another example; most of the Glass-Steagall provisions were repealed during the 1980s and 1990s.
 The Onion Futures Act bans the trading of futures contracts on onions in the United States, after speculators successfully cornered the market in the mid-1950s; it remains in effect as of 2021.

 The Soviet Union regarded any form of private trade with the intent of gaining profit as speculation and a criminal offense and punished speculators accordingly with fines, imprisonment, confiscation and/or corrective labor.
 Speculation was specifically defined in article 154 of the Penal Code of the USSR.